-1.021 Introductory Physics 1 (For Health and Life Scientists) F L3T3
+1.021 Introductory Physics 1 (For Health and Life Scientists)

-Prerequisites: None.
-Co-requisites: 10.021B and 10.021C, or 10 001 or 10.011.
+Prerequisites: Nil.
+Co-requisite: 10.021B and 10.021C, or 10.001.

 Principally for students majoring in the life and health sciences disciplines.
 Topics at an introductory level.

 The methods of physics, describing motion, the dynamics of a particle, conservation of energy, kinetic theory of gases, properties of liquids, vibrations and waves, electricity and conduction in solids, ions and ionic conduction, magnetism and electromagnetic induction, alternating current, atomic nature of matter, X-rays, the nucleus and radio-activity, geometrical optics, optical instruments, wave optics, microscopes and their uses.